antmicro/video-overlays/README.md

 Install the Vivado toolchain.
 You can download Vivado using this [link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
 The 2017.3 or newer version of Vivado is recommended.
-Next follow the instructions below:
+Next follow the instructions below.
+All commands are assumed to be executed from main repository directory:

 1. Get all required submodules:
 ```bash
 git submodule update --init --recursive
 ```